 Finally, using the same temperature measurements but adjusting the airflow to 1,125 CFM, we will have 30,300 BTU’s (highlighted in blue).
 However, the sensible temperature ratio is now 61% giving us a sensible temperature of 18,483 BTUs.
 In warmer climates, that have less humidity, 450 CFM per ton lets the same system deliver more sensible capacity.

 It is critical to understand that airflow will affect the system operation and other factors such as indoor dry-bulb temperatures and entering wet-bulb temperatures.
 Suppose technicians do not consider these factors and do not consult the OEM literature.
 In that case, it can have an adverse effect on the system and possibly result in repeated callbacks and unsatisfied clients.

-Since the OEM data is valuable to field staff, consider having the installers leaving the OEM data with the indoor unit.
+Since the OEM data is valuable to field staff, consider having the installers leave the OEM data with the indoor unit.
 By doing this, your service technicians will not have to spend extra time tracking down the literature.
 During a maintenance visit, this data can be used to benchmark the system on that given day’s operating conditions.